scottburch/sparrow/README.md

 It is best to run the tests from the source directory the server is pointed to or a symlink.

+##Sparrow options

+####sparrow.WAIT_TIME
+The time to wait for the waitFor*, waitUntil*, waitWhile*

+This can be set in a helper to make it a global setting for all tests

 ##Basics

 __There are two ways to use the sparrow functions.__  You can call them directly and __provide a callback__ for the async functions,